 Have you ever wondered why women in most parts of Cameroon pass through “hell” when their husbands die?
-The world we are living in is a chauvinistic world, where the men dominate every sphere of life.
+The world we are living in is a chauvinistic world, where men dominate every sphere of life.
 This is why it seems men don’t usually pass-through hell when their wives die.
-The reason for this being that we fail to write a Will or neglect to do what we ought to do when life is still in us.
+The reason for this is that we fail to write a Will in Cameroon or neglect to do what we ought to do when life is still in us.

 It will save your beloved wife and precious children the pains and trauma after your demise.
 Nobody knows when death will come calling; it can be sudden or after a brief/ protracted illness.

 Do it now that you are sound and fit!
 What do you need to write a valid Will?
 It is very simple, below are some of the requirements for writing a valid Will.

 REQUIREMENTS OF A VALID WILL IN CAMEROON IN CAMEROON

 CAPACITY TO WRITE A WILL IN CAMEROON